 Opportunities abound for youth hunters

-All children 16 years old and younger can purchase small game hunting licenses for $1.
-The cost of the license includes a search and rescue fee.
-There is no minimum age for the license provided the applicant meets all hunter safety and education requirements, including completion of a hunter education course and possession of a valid hunter safety/education card.
+Since 1995, the state has offered low-cost hunting and fishing licenses to those 16 and younger.
+They can purchase small-game hunting licenses for $1.
+There is no minimum age for the license provided the applicant meets all hunter safety and education requirements, including completion of a hunter education course and possession of a valid hunter safety education card.

-For children looking to bag larger animals such as elk, deer and antelope, a youth big-game hunting license can be purchased for $10 for state residents and $100 for nonresidents.
-The discounted big-game licenses apply only to deer, elk and pronghorn antelope hunting, and the hunter must specify which big-game animal they plan to hunt.
+For youths looking to bag larger animals such as elk, deer and antelope, a youth big-game hunting license can be purchased for $10 for Colorado residents and $100 for nonresidents.
+The same education requirements apply to the big-game hunting licenses.

-As with the youth small game hunting licenses, the big-game hunting licenses can only be purchased by children who meet the state’s hunter safety and education requirements.
-Unlike the small game hunting licenses, only children ages 12 to 15 years old can purchase the big-game license.
-Children ages 11 and younger aren’t allowed to hunt big game in the state, and youths 16 years and older are required to purchase a full-priced big-game license.
+Only children ages 12 to 15 are eligible for the big-game hunting license.
+Children ages 11 and younger are not allowed to hunt big game in the state, and those ages 16 and older are considered adults and are required to purchase a full-price big game license.

 Support Local Journalism